 Are you seeking admission to Australian universities?
 Well, the country has been a global leader for education that makes it a popular study destination for international students.
 It has secured a powerful reputation for offering world-class education system at all levels of education.
+Australia is home to 700,000 international students and it is the third most popular international student destination in the world.
+It is one of the best higher education systems in the world and home to six of the world’s top 100 universities.
+Australian Government has invested over AUD $300m in scholarships for international students.
+Popular cities are comprised of Melbourne, Sydney, Canberra, Brisbane, and Gold Coast where majority of the international student population is based.
+GO8 universities are the most prestigious universities of Australia ranked in 1% global ranking such as the University of Melbourne, Australian National University, University of Sydney, University of Queensland, University of Western Australia, University of Adelaide, Monash University, and UNSW Sydney.
+Australia is the best place for students aspiring to gain international qualification and work experience leading to PR.
+Once international students complete education in Australia, they can still apply for PR.
+Also in response to COVID 19, Australian Education Providers, are responding to support students with a range of activities like fee waivers, hardships funds, and food banks totaling more than $145m.
+Australian colleges are among world university rankings published by times higher education.
 The country has the largest qualified professionals in the field of medicine, engineering, and research.
 Its universities have produced leading scientists, designers, educators, entrepreneurs, artists, and humanitarians who have made a profound impact on the world.
 While Australia has a relatively small number of university students, their graduates have been world-leaders in ground-breaking research and development.

 Australia is the 6th largest country in the world and is also the smallest continent.
 It is about 7.7 million square kilometers in size, with a population of approximately 25 million.
 Once a British colony, Australia is now a multicultural society with a variety of ecosystems -unique wildlife, beaches, tropical rainforests, and vast deserts.
 Sydney, Melbourne, Brisbane, Perth, and its capital Canberra are the biggest metropolitan cities, where most of the population resides.